Intel's new CEO focused on mobile chips, cautious on TV

 James said Intel would grow its small contract chip manufacturing business, a potentially significant source of revenues.
 As did his predecessor, Krzanich left open the possibility of opening Intel's factories to customers making chips designed with architectures that compete against Intel's own.

-Apple Inc (AAPL.O), Samsung Electronics Co Ltd (005930.KS) and other smartphone manufacturers favor processors designed with architecture licensed by Britain's ARM Holdings Plc ARM.L, a trend Intel would like to reverse.
+Apple Inc, Samsung Electronics Co Ltd and other smartphone manufacturers favor processors designed with architecture licensed by Britain's ARM Holdings Plc, a trend Intel would like to reverse.
 Wall Street has speculated in recent years that Intel could strike a deal to manufacture Apple's iPhone chips.

 "If there was a great customer that we had a great relationship with laptops and other mobile devices, and they said look, we'd really love you to build our ARM-based product, we'd consider it.
 It depends on how strategic they are," Krzanich said.